vtfrc/vtfrc/content/work.md

 [You can download my CV from here](/Vittorio_Faraco_CV.pdf).

-My main interests are artificial intelligence and web development.
-I like to design and build models and solutions that solve real-world problems, especially in the health and wellness domains.
+My main interests are technology and business.
+I like to offer custom-tailored business consulting and to design and build tech solutions that solve real-world problems, especially in the health and wellness domains.

 I currently work as a backend engineer at [Blue Reply](https://www.reply.com/blue-reply/it/).
-I also advise companies on AI, data analysis, web-software development, and media.
-Working on full-stack applications, custom frontend or backend functionalities, data tools, chatbots, recommendation algorithms, and more, I am able to provide advanced solutions to exciting and challenging needs.
+I also advise companies on business development, IT infrastructure, AI and data solutions, and operations management.
+On the technical side, working on full-stack applications, custom frontend or backend functionalities, data tools, chatbots, recommendation engines, and more, I am able to provide advanced solutions to exciting and challenging needs.
 Besides Python as a general scripting language and data-oriented tool, some of my other favorite technologies are currently Laravel, Nuxt, Supabase, and MySQL.

 I love thinking, talking, and sharing.
-This, combined with my tech and analytical background, made me start sharing things online: I have multiple YouTube channels and websites where I share thoughts and connect with other amazing people.
+This, combined with my tech and analytical background, made me want to start sharing things online: I have multiple YouTube channels and websites where I share thoughts and connect with other amazing people.
 Visit both my [Italian channel](https://youtube.com/@VittorioFaraco) and my [English one](https://youtube.com/@VittorioFaraco2), and connect with me on [LinkedIn](https://linkedin.com/in/vittoriofaraco) and [Twitter](https://twitter.com/vittoriofaraco) for more.

 ## Short CV